-My most recent research stream focuses on the impact of adopting different strategies to cope with uncertainty.
-Although the debate is fierce and vibrant, there is little empirical evidence of how adopting a more predictive strategy impacts decision outcomes and monetary performance.
-Predictive strategies are based on the assumption that the environment is exogenous and given.
-What happens if we relax this assumption and decision-makers conveice the environment as endogenous to their actions, adopting therefore a "non--predictive" strategy?
+My most recent research stream focuses on the impact of adopting different strategies to in contexts characterized by uncertainty, such as entrepreneurial ones.
+Although the debate is fierce and vibrant, there is little empirical evidence of how building and testing theories impacts decision outcomes and monetary performance.
+Theory-based strategies are based on the assumption that entrepreneurs explore an exogenous environment.
+What happens if we relax this assumption and entrepreneurs conveice the environment as endogenous to their actions?
+I run large field experiments to investigate these questions.

 with Arnaldo Camuffo, Alfonso Gambardella, Elena Novelli, Emilio Paolucci, Chiara Spina (Forthcoming on Strategic Management Journal)